I. What is an Alter Ego?

 VI.
 Examples of Alter Ego in Popular Culture

 Comic book superheroes are iconic manifestations of the alter ego.
 Often a superhero is a normal person with a secret identity, living a second life as a crime-fighting, humanity-saving hero.
 This usually happens because the character has somehow acquired supernatural powers, or certain technologies that allow them to perform in a superhuman way.
 For example, in Batman vs. Superman, Clark Kent (Superman) and Bruce Wayne (Batman) meet as themselves, but each knows the other’s secret.

 Each of these men live a normal life, but also lead a secondary secret life.
 There are hundreds or renditions of the stories about heroes with alter egos, from Batman, to Superman, to Spiderman, and many, many more.
 So, it can certainly be argued that the most popular alter egos in today’s film and comic book culture belong to superheroes like these.

-Another modern rendition of the super hero alter ego is the recent film Kick-Ass, a story about regular people living alternate lives as crime-fighters, despite having no supernatural or extraordinary powers.
-It centers around the character Dave, a teenager who decides to take crime into his own hands by creating a superhero alter ego for himself:
+Another modern rendition of the super hero alter ego is the film Kick-Ass, a story about regular people living alternate lives as crime-fighters, despite having no supernatural or extraordinary powers.
+It centers around the character Dave, a teenager who decides to take crime into his own hands by creating a superhero alter ego for himself.

-In this scene, Dave’s girlfriend asks why he is dressed like newly famous hero “Kick-Ass,” to which he replies “I am Kick-Ass.”
+In a scene, Dave’s girlfriend asks why he is dressed like newly famous hero “Kick-Ass,” to which he replies “I am Kick-Ass.”
 Until now, Dave has been hiding his alter-ego, living the double life of a high school student and a crime-fighter.

-This clip captures Dexter’s understanding of himself—a killer who wears a “mask” in everyday life to hide his true self.
+This monologue captures Dexter’s understanding of himself—a killer who wears a “mask” in everyday life to hide his true self.
 The Dexter everyone knows is, in fact, his alter ego, and the real Dexter remains hidden to them for now.